CLL-Frequently Asked Questions

 What is the role of the CLL?

-The roll of the CLL is to facilitate the connection between agency and classroom/students.
+The role of the CLL is to facilitate the connection between agency and classroom/students.
 The CLL looks for agencies in the community that might have projects they need assistance with.
 The CLL then offers those projects to students in classrooms to complete.
 This allows students to be able to select a project from the CLL list to complete instead of having to search for one.
 The CLL then makes the connection between student and agency and then facilitates the contact if needed.

 Is there a fee to participate?